Exogenesis: Symphony: Background and composition

-Release and reception
+Release

 On 3 July 2009, Muse revealed, via their Twitter page, the track listing for The Resistance; the "Exogenesis" was shown to occupy the final three tracks of the album, with the three parts being dubbed "Overture", "Cross-Pollination" and "Redemption", respectively.

 The song has been acclaimed by critics.
 In a pre-release interview with the band, NME identified "Exogenesis" as one of the highlights of the album, describing it as "more bombastic than anything Muse have ever previously done" and revealing that it features "classical piano from Bellamy and a full orchestra throughout."
 French media source JudeBox reviewed the album before its release, comparing Bellamy's vocal performance to that of Radiohead frontman Thom Yorke and identifying classical composers Frédéric Chopin and Franz Liszt as influences for the symphony.
 Mojo quoted Bellamy as revealing that the song features an orchestra of over 40 musicians, while NME praised the "classical piece [...] put together by Matthew Bellamy over the course of many years" as the "Most astonishing and over-the-top of all" the songs on The Resistance.
 The feature article quoted bassist and backing vocalist Christopher Wolstenholme as saying the following on the song:

 Drummer Dominic Howard was quoted as adding the following to the description of "Exogenesis":

 On possibly performing the song live, Bellamy was quoted simply as enthusiastically declaring that "We'll give it a go!"
 For most shows of The Resistance Tour, "Overture" has been a staple and is usually played at the start of an encore, leading into "Stockholm Syndrome".

 "Exogenesis: Symphony" was released on 17 April 2010 in the US on 12" vinyl only.